 - The value of the house may be reduced due to the perception of cheap.

 - Improperly constructed as lacking internal reinforcement, slabs can crack in earthquakes and be difficult or impossible to repair.

 - In tornado areas, the lack of an underground hiding place, however, can be addressed by constructing an above-ground reinforced safe room.

 - The floating foundation is used for the soil whose shear strength is low that it can rupture the soil.

-- The excavation for the foundation needs to be executed with care and it should be suitably supported by sheet piling, soldier piles and timber lagging or some other normal method.
+- The excavation for the foundation needs to be executed with care and it should be suitably supported by sheet piling, soldier piles, timber lagging, or some other normal method.

 Foundation settlement is a major problem faced by geotechnical engineers.

-Floating foundations are the best option for geotechnical engineers to reduce foundation problems.
+Floating foundation are the best option for geotechnical engineers to reduce foundation problems.